 Have you given up?

-Many realize they need to break a controlling behavior but give up trying.
-After failing many times, they’ve lost all hope of change.
+Many realize they need to break a controlling behavior but have given up the fight.
+They’ve lost all hope for change after repeatedly failing.

 “Mary was overweight.
 The doctor assured her that the cause was not a physical problem, but was caused by her overeating.
 She tried several diets over a period of months.
 This wasn’t easy for her; she unrealistically expected dramatic and immediate results.
 Repeatedly, she broke her promises to herself.
 Eventually, discouragement turned to hopelessness, and Mary gave up trying to lose weight” (Erwin Lutzer, How to Say ‘No’ to a Stubborn Habit).